usmancmd/real-estate-listings-backend-api/README.md

-# Real Estate Market Backend API Documentation
+# Real Estate Listings API Documentation

-Welcome to the documentation for the Real Estate Market Backend API.
-This API provides access to various endpoints that allow you to retrieve real estate market data.
+Welcome to the documentation for the Real Estate Listings API.
+This API provides access to various endpoints that allow you to retrieve real estate listings data.

 ## Description

-The Real Estate Market API provides developers with real-time access to comprehensive real estate market data, including property listings, prices, and details.
+The Real Estate Listings API provides developers with real-time access to comprehensive real estate market data, including property listings, prices, and details.
 Enhance your real estate applications with up-to-date information and improve user experiences.

 ## Base URL

-The base URL for all API endpoints is: [https://rem-api.onrender.com](https://rem-api.onrender.com)
+The base URL for all API endpoints is: [https://rel-api.onrender.com](https://rel-api.onrender.com)

 ## API Version